Why American billionaire Joseph DaGrosa thinks now is the right time to invest in European football - Local News 8

 Yet one billionaire believes now is the perfect time to invest in the European game.

-American investor Joseph DaGrosa, CEO of private equity firm GACP, has already started ownership discussions with two Premier League clubs — although confidentiality agreements mean he can’t disclose who — and is poised to advance his plans for ownership platform Kapital Football Group (KFG).
+American investor Joseph DaGrosa Jr., chairman of Kapital Football Group (KFG), has already started ownership discussions with two Premier League clubs — although confidentiality agreements mean he can’t disclose who — and is poised to advance his plans with ownership platform KFG.

 He calls the Premier League the “granddaddy of them all” when it comes to investing in football — “the league that people around the world look to for quality of play and that has the best recognition.”